-- if you have had any kind of stroke (including mini-stroke, transient ischaemic attack or TIA).
+If you have had any kind of stroke (including mini-stroke, transient ischaemic attack or TIA).
 Etoricoxib may slightly increase your risk of heart attack and stroke and this is why it should not be used in those who have already had heart problems or stroke.

 If you think any of these are relevant to you, do not take the tablets until you have consulted your doctor.
-Warnings and precautionsTalk to your doctor or pharmacist before taking ARCOXIA if:

-You have a history of stomach bleeding or ulcers

-- You are dehydrated, for example by a prolonged bout of vomiting or - diarrhoea.
+Warnings and precautions Talk to your doctor or pharmacist before taking Etoxa if: - You have a history of stomach bleeding or ulcers. - You are dehydrated, for example by a prolonged bout of vomiting or diarrhoea.

-- diarrhoea.
 You have swelling due to fluid retention.
-You have a history of heart failure, or any other form of heart disease.
-You have a history of high blood pressure.
-ARCOXIA can increase blood pressure in some people, especially in high doses, and your doctor will want to check your blood pressure from time to time.
-You have any history of liver or kidney disease.
-You are being treated for an infection.
-ARCOXIA can mask or hide a fever, which is a sign of infection.
-You have diabetes, high cholesterol, or are a smoker.
-These can increase your isk of heart disease. - increase your risk of heart disease.
-You are a woman trying to become pregnant. - You are over 65 years of age. - If you are not sure if any of the above apply to you, talk to your doctor before taking ARCOXIA to see if this medicine is suitable for you.
+You have a history of heart failure, or any other form of heart disease to check your blood pressure from time to time. - You have any history of liver or kidney disease. - You are being treated for an infection.
+Etoxa can mask or hide a fever, which is a sign of infection. - You have diabetes, high cholesterol, or are a smoker.
+These can increase your risk of heart disease. - You are a woman trying to become pregnant. - You are a woman trying to become pregnant. - You are over 65 years of age.